 |Check the operation of the safety electrical devices (side stand sensor, front and rear brake switches, engine stop switch, gear/neutral sensor)||X||X||X||X||12|

 |Road test of the motorcycle, testing the safety devices (ex.
 ABS and DTC)||X||X||X||X||12|

 |[D] Fill out that the service was performed in on-board documentation (Service Booklet)||X||X||X||X||12|

 General Information on the Ducati Hyperstrada 821

-The Ducati Hypersrada is one of the Ducati’s Hypermotard family, although it’s a blend of the Hypermotard and Hyperstrada.
+The Ducati Hyperstrada is one of the Ducati’s Hypermotard family, although it’s a blend of the Hypermotard and Multistrada.